LacunaSoftware/RestPkiSamples/CSharp/README.md

 To run the samples, you will need an **API access token**.
 If you don't have one, register on the [REST PKI website](https://pki.rest/) and generate a token.

+If you need test certificates for development or staging environments, [click here](https://github.com/LacunaSoftware/RestPkiSamples#test-certificates).

 Default sample (ASP.NET MVC)
 ----------------------------